Google loses massive antitrust lawsuit over its search dominance - KESQ

 At the time the lawsuit was first filed, US antitrust officials also did not rule out the possibility of a Google breakup, warning that Google’s behavior could threaten future innovation or the rise of a Google successor.

+“Microsoft has underinvested in search for decades, but today’s ruling opens the door to a court mandate of default deals for Bing.
+That’s a slap in the face to consumers who chose Google because they think it’s the best,” Kovacevich said.
+Microsoft CEO Satya Nadella testified as part of the Google antitrust trial.

+The decision won’t just affect users of Google’s search engine.
+It will also have ripple effects across the economy as businesses digest the message Mehta is sending about business contracts, Moss said.

-The ruling could also be a bellwether for other, major tech antitrust cases that are moving through the courts, including against Apple and Amazon.
+The ruling could also be a bellwether for other major tech antitrust cases, including against Apple and Amazon.
 Both Amazon and Apple have called the antitrust lawsuits filed against them “wrong on the facts and the law.”
+It could also boost to the Justice Department’s antitrust lawsuit against Live Nation, the parent of Ticketmaster, Moss said, given how central exclusivity deals are to that lawsuit.

 Artificial intelligence at stake